apache/sirona/src/site/markdown/plugins.md

 There are several kind of plugins:

 * `org.apache.sirona.gauges.Gauge` and `org.apache.sirona.gauges.GaugeFactory`: you can add your own gauges
-* `org.apache.sirona.reporting.web.plugin.Plugin`: add feature to the web GUI
+* `org.apache.sirona.reporting.web.plugin.api.Plugin`: add feature to the web GUI

 ## Write your own gauge